omeka/classic-enduser/docs/Content/Using_HTML_Editor-TinyMCE.md

 Allowed HTML elements
 ----------------------------------------------------------------

 Omeka installations load the default rules of allowable HTML tags from TinyMCE.
-For a complete list see [this default rule set from TinyMCE](http://tinymce.moxiecode.com/wiki.php/Configuration:valid_elements){target=_blank}.

 You can customize your site's list of allowed or blocked tags.
 To do so, go to your [security settings](../Admin/Settings/Security_Settings.md#html-filtering) and add or remove HTML tags from the "Allowed HTML Elements" box.